Skip to content

 kaddo understand # guided CLI → LLM handoff plan

-# ── in your LLM, use roadmap-agent and architecture-agent to draft
+# ── in your LLM, use business-agent + bootstrap-agent to refine the knowledge base,

 kaddo create --from roadmap # turn a roadmap candidate into a Work Item